 PILN serves Teams of Pacific Island agencies responsible for invasives management, including agencies responsible for agriculture and natural resource management, international trade and border control, as well as environment and conservation.

 Periodic network meetings are held, where the participants determine the specific invasive species issues that they will address using the network, PILN's activities and agenda being determined by the individual and shared needs of the participants.
-PILN works closely with the Pacific Islands Initiative (PII), to help spread the lessons learned from PII demonstration projects in the region.
+PILN has worked closely with the Pacific Islands Initiative (PII), resources from which are now held in repository to help spread the lessons learned from PII demonstration projects in the region.
 Examples of projects include:

 - Developing a national invasives strategy;